Skip to content

 Is the China visa photo the same size as the passport photo?

-China visa photos use the same 33 × 48 mm dimensions and white background requirement as passport photos.
-The same photo can typically be used for both, provided it meets all other requirements.
-For more visa photo details, see our visa photo size guide.
+China visa photos use the same 33 × 48 mm dimensions, pure white background, and head-position rules as the passport photo, so a compliant passport photo can usually serve for both.
+For broader visa photo guidance across countries, see our visa photo size guide.